beeneyn/vybez-chatapp/replit.md

 - **Private Messaging:** Direct messages with notifications and read receipts.
 - **Message Search:** Functionality to search through message history.
 - **User Roles:** Admin and standard user permission system.
+- **Moderation System:** Comprehensive admin tools for managing warnings, mutes, and bans with expiration support and admin-only management pages.

 ### System Design Choices
 The application is structured with a clear separation between server-side logic (`server.js`, `database.js`), client-side logic (`public/client.js`), and Electron-specific components (`electron.js`, `preload.js`, `desktop-integration.js`).
 Database interactions are handled via `pg` for PostgreSQL.
 The system uses a file-based session store to maintain user sessions.
 All frontend styles are built with `@tailwindcss/cli`, ensuring a lean and production-ready CSS output.